gushakov/cargo-clean/README.md

 - Clean architecture
 - Use case driven development

-There should be an articles on Medium which will detail the interesting points and decisions behind this application.
+Here is [an article on Medium](https://github.com/gushakov/cargo-clean) which will detail the interesting points and decisions behind this application.

 ### Copyright notice